 Awards will vary based on needs and the availability of funds.
 The GOAL scholarship is designed to be a multi-year scholarship provided the following eligibility criteria is met:

-Award recipients must re-apply for financial aid each year and prove eligibility to receive such scholarship assistance each year through SSS and federal tax record evaluations.
+Award recipients must re-apply for financial aid each year and prove eligibility to receive such scholarship assistance each year through FACTS and federal tax record evaluations.

 Award recipients’ accounts must remain current for any remaining tuition due on the student’s account.